jaypeeZero/dotfiles/README.md

 On the Touch Bar (if it exists), replace Siri with Launchpad.

+## Wi-Fi

+It should go unstated, but make sure you're on the right Wi-Fi network.
+Assuming no ethernet connection, of course.

 ## Accounts and Updates

 Sign in to iCloud account and App Store, if you didn't do this on initial account setup.

 Then make sure system updates are up-to-date.
 You can do this either through the App Store or through `softwareupdate -l` and `softwareupdate --install --all --verbose`.

 # Bootstrapping